cdl-geneseo/geneseo-dictionary/F/Funfetti.md

 # Funfetti

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-E-H

-Bibliographies and Study Guides : Funfetti

 Created by  Unknown User (kla8) on Nov 19, 2012

 n. abbrev.
 Pronunciation: Amer. / fənfeti 1.
 Funfetti Cake Mix produced by the Pillsbury Corporation, marked by rainbow-colored sprinkles which give the cake a confetti-studded appearance.
 “I found a recipe for Funfetti cookies.”K. Andryshak, 2012